UbaidBinWaris/gnome-backup/README.md

 1. Restore all GNOME settings
 2. Restore extensions, themes, and icons
 3. Prompt to install all backed up packages
+4. Prompt to restore all backed up databases

 ### Manual Package Installation